Kyler Murray Should Learn from Russell Wilson in Making Rough MLB vs. NFL Call

 The A's took Murray with the ninth overall pick in the 2018 amateur draft based on a skill set that includes plus speed, an above average arm, power from the right side and the raw defensive skills to stick as a center fielder.

 Then he went and threw for 4,361 yards and 42 touchdowns for Oklahoma and snagged the shiniest hardware available to a college football player.
+On top of that, he had 1,000 yards rushing with 12 more touchdowns and was the most lethal dual-threat quarterback in college football.

-Now, inevitably, the debate rages: Should Murray play baseball for the Athletics or scrap those plans and try to be the NFL's next superstar QB?
+Now, inevitably, the debate rages: Should Murray play baseball for the Athletics or scrap those plans and try to be the NFL's next superstar quarterback?

 It's a tough call, fraught with pitfalls either way.
 If Murray is looking for a roadmap, he could do worse than Russell Wilson.